-It does not readily appear that your outside employment with any of the nonprofits or for-profit entities will create a prohibited conflict of interest as defined in Section 2-11.1(j) of the Ethics Code, inasmuch as you have advised that there is no overlap in your county work hours and your private work, the work locations are separate, and because in your private work you will not interact with County staff or persons that are receiving County benefits.
+It does not readily appear that your outside employment with the law firm or nonprofit will create a prohibited conflict of interest as defined in Section 2-11.1(j) of the Ethics Code, inasmuch as you have advised that there is no overlap in your county work hours and your private work, the work locations are separate, and because in your private work you will not interact with County staff or persons that are receiving County benefits.

-You should nevertheless be cautious when informing your any private clients of your employment with the County in service of an elected official.
-Of course, your experience and qualifications are your own, but the use of County seals or other paraphernalia should be avoided.
-To avoid even the appearance of impropriety, you should never suggest to private clients that your public employment will afford them some special benefit or access that is ordinarily not available to a similarly situated consultant that is not publicly employed.
+Your professional experience and qualifications are your own, but the use of County seals or other paraphernalia in your private work should be averted.
+Moreover, to avoid even the appearance of impropriety, you should never suggest to private clients that your public employment will afford them some special benefit or access that is ordinarily not available to a similarly situated attorney that is not publicly employed.